Lombiq/Gulp-Extensions/Readme.md

 gulp.task('browsersyncStart', () => browsersync.browsersyncServe(browsersyncOptions));
 ```

+If you are using the [proxy mode](https://browsersync.io/docs/options#option-proxy) you have to add the existing vhost in the options.
+Browsersync will wrap your vhost with a proxy URL to view your site.

 If you are not using the proxy mode, the terminal will ask you to add a snippet:
 ```
 Copy the following snippet into your website, just before the closing </body> tag